 - Flow — the new cloud-based document management system from ProQuest.
 While RefWorks supports the referencing and citing workflow, Flow supports referencing and citing as well as reading, annotating, and collaborating on research papers.
 It focuses on full-text documents and collaboration, not just references and citation.

 - EndNote — a bibliographic management tool with two versions: EndNote (including desktop software and online access) and EndNote Basic (online access only).
-The Libraries are licensed to provide access to EndNote for students, faculty, and staff of all Rutgers Biomedical and Health Sciences (RBHS) schools and units until July 1st, 2015.
-Starting July 1st 2014, if you are a new EndNote user from: School of Pharmacy, College of Nursing, Center for Advanced, Biotechnology and Medicine, Institute for Health or Environmental and Occupational Health Sciences Institute (EOHSI), you may download EndNote software onsite only.
-Other RU users will need to purchase EndNote from Rutgers software at https://software.rutgers.edu/.)
+The Libraries are licensed to provide access to EndNote for students, faculty, and staff of all Rutgers Biomedical and Health Sciences (RBHS) schools and units until July 1, 2015.
+Access and downloading procedures for students, faculty and staff from legacy UMDNJ schools remain unchanged.
+BEGINNING JULY 1, 2014 -- If you are a user from School of Pharmacy, legacy RU College of Nursing, or the Institute for Health Care, Health Care Policy and Aging Research, please click here for instructions on how to download EndNote.
+Other RU users will need to purchase EndNote from Rutgers software at https://software.rutgers.edu/.
 Below are some useful links for you to download the program and learn how to use it effectively:

 - Zotero — is a free and open source research tool.
 It includes the add-on for Firefox and a stand-alone application for Windows with browsers extensions for Chrome, Safari, and Firefox.
 The Zotero web account allows you to easily sync your references from one computer to another.
 Use the following links to download or learn how to use Zotero: